 A rally crew shall consist of those two persons nominated on the official entry form as Driver and Co-Driver.
+Unless otherwise stated, either member of the crew may drive during the rally.

 2.1.2 Passengers

 Passengers will not be allowed on rallies.